Tactical007/studentcsp/navigation/about.md

 To me, everything revolves around my family and friends.
 * My current friend group and I have been close since I was 6 years old.
 I have known the majourity of my friend group since 1st grade.
 We have had so many fun times together, and I hope we have many more!
 * My family consist of my Mom and her SO, as well as my Dad and his girlfriend, and finally my siblings.
-My siblings, are some of the most important people in the world to me, I have one half-sister(Alexa) who is 30 years old, and my brother(Jack) whom is infamous around campus.
+My siblings, are some of the most important people in the world to me, I have one half-sister(Alexa) who is 30 years old, and my brother(Jack) whom is well known around campus.
 * I was born and raised here in SD, but trace my roots back to Germany and also Sicily.
 I have some old family stories that have been maintained for a long period of time.
 My family history streches from large medical corporations, to Governers, and Admirals of the navy.

 ![](../images/portfolioimg/codeimg.jpg)